-Deciding the outcome of a planning application
+Deciding the outcome of an application

-Once a planning application has been carefully considered and all submitted information examined, it will then go through one of two routes to enable us to reach a final decision - delegated powers or Development Control Committee.
+Once a planning application has been carefully considered and all submitted information examined, it will then go through one of two routes to enable us to reach a final decision: delegated powers or Development Control Committee.

 The information below will help you understand the route that an application takes, how we reach a decision and how you can participate in the process.